mixmastamyk/tconf/readme.rst

 the environment,
 user configuration files,
 host/site configuration,
-and the app's own defaults to find the best value.
+and finally the app's own defaults to find the value.
 Typically in that order,
 although you're welcome to modify that list of configuration sources to whatever you see fit.

 Instead of the typical hodge-podge of custom code needed for that, setting up "TC" looks a little something like this.
-First, you'll define a schema via a standard Python object.
+First, you'll define a "schema" via a standard Python object, which is easier than it sounds:
-Either imported from a module, or locally via a class/object, which is easier to view here:

 .. code-block:: python